-The 2021 Remuneration Policy does not envisage substantial changes compared to that approved in 2020, confirming the simplification and standardisation of the overall structure of the short-term variable incentive system, thanks mainly to the digitalisation of the process, which will take place through an online definition and subsequent assessment platform.
+The 2022 Remuneration Policy does not envisage substantial changes compared to that approved in 2021, confirming the simplification and standardisation of the overall structure of the short-term variable incentive system, thanks mainly to the digitalisation of the process, which will take place through an online definition and subsequent assessment platform.
+The main change relates to the restructuring of the remuneration of committee members.
+As a result of the recent establishment of the Sustainability Committee, further confirmation of the Company and Group's growing commitment to ESG, during the year a benchmark analysis was carried out by the Company's departments (in particular the Human Resources department with the contribution of the Legal Department) to verify alignment with the market and the Remuneration Policy was reviewed with reference to market practices.

-It also maintains and confirms the medium and long-term incentive system applied in previous years.
+The Policy also maintains and confirms the medium and long-term incentive system applied in previous years.